Verify a record →

 signature

 A remote attestation creates a separate proof record stored in the attestor's repository.
-The original record references the proof via a com.atproto.repo.strongRef, enabling third-party attestations without requiring the attestor's private key to touch the source record.
+The source record references that proof via a com.atproto.repo.strongRef.
+This enables third-party attestations without the attestor's private key ever touching the source record.

 1. Compute the attestation CID from the record, metadata, and source repository DID.